FabG/aws-sagemaker-notebooks/readme.md

 In this notebook, we will use the Amazon SageMaker NTM algorithm to train a model on the [20NewsGroups](https://archive.ics.uci.edu/ml/datasets/Twenty+Newsgroups) data set.
 This data set has been widely used as a topic modeling benchmark.

+#### 2.5 Document Embeddings (Object2Vec)

+This [object2vec doc embeddings notebook](2-intro-sagemaker-applied-ml/object2vec-document-embedding.ipynb) showcases how to use Object2Vec to allow someone to store documents not in their raw formats or sparse bag-of-words, but instead store them as embeddings in a common low-dimensionality space,  so that the semantic distance between these documents are preserved.

+Object2Vec is a highly customizable multi-purpose algorithm that can learn embeddings of pairs of objects.
+The embeddings are learned such that it preserves their pairwise similarities in the original space.
+- Similarity is user-defined: users need to provide the algorithm with pairs of objects that they define as similar (1) or dissimilar (0); alternatively, the users can define similarity in a continuous sense (provide a real-valued similarity score).
+- The learned embeddings can be used to efficiently compute nearest neighbors of objects, as well as to visualize natural clusters of related objects in the embedding space.
+In addition, the embeddings can also be used as features of the corresponding objects in downstream supervised tasks such as classification or regression.

 ### 3. Resources
 - [amazon-sagemaker-examples](https://github.com/awslabs/amazon-sagemaker-examples)